MileyThom/barter-place-mockup/README.md

 #using the application
-users should initially create an account at http://localhost:3000/create-user.html this will add their account to the database and allow them to recieve security codes. once a user account is created, the user should go to http://localhost:3000/login.html and enter their username and password. they will recieve a security code allowing them to use the applications write and view functions. to create a post, the user should http://localhost:3000/create.html and fill out the form. note that a security code is necessary to submit succesfully/ to view their own posts. the user should go to http://localhost:3000/user.html and enter their security code. to view all, or filtered posts, the user should go to http://localhost:3000/view.html and enter their security code along with any filters they wish.
+users should initially create an account at http://localhost:3000/create-user.html this will add their account to the database and allow them to recieve security codes.

+once a user account is created, the user should go to http://localhost:3000/login.html and enter their username and password. they will recieve a security code allowing them to use the applications write and view functions.

+to create a post, the user should http://localhost:3000/create.html and fill out the form. note that a security code is necessary to submit succesfully

+to view their own posts. the user should go to http://localhost:3000/user.html and enter their security code.

+to view all, or filtered posts, the user should go to http://localhost:3000/view.html and enter their security code along with any filters they wish.